SubtleSanity/NetcodeAddons/README.md

     - Supports updating the value across the network when changed at runtime
     - Handles all the above referenceVariableXXX types to allow assigning references in inspector
     - Handles all types usable with NetworkVariable<> including custom struct types
+- Adds PropertyDrawer for my NetworkListXXX types
+    - Properly displays in the editor inspector
+    - Can be altered in the editor inspector while running and changes will be networked.
 - Adds NetworkVariable<> Equivalents for some unity field attributes
     - RangeNetworkAttribute
     - MinNetworkAttribute